Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

 type.
 We cannot `memcpy()` it into the job padding storage, and also its destructor must be called once the job goes out of scope.

-There's another option: Our job allocator uses a preallocated array of `Job` objects, an array that will not be re-allocated again during its lifetime.
-This means our jobs will not be "moved" nor copied along the use of the engine, which make their padding bytes perfect candidates for raw object storage.
+There's another option: Our job allocator uses a preallocated array of `Job` objects, an array that is not going to be re-allocated again during its lifetime.
+This means our jobs will not be "moved" nor copied along the use of the engine, which make their padding bytes perfect candidates for raw object storage:

 ``` cpp
 class Job